-For Makeup Mogul Bobbi Brown, Confidence Is the Key to Success
+For Makeup Mogul Bobbi Brown, Confidence Is the Key to Success 'If you have something that you believe in, it doesn't matter what other people think.'

 In the 1980s, the beauty looks ranged from bold to downright garish.
 As a young makeup artist trying to make it in New York City, Bobbi Brown had no problem with high drama – she majored in theatrical makeup at Emerson College in Boston.
 But she wanted to help women showcase their natural beauty and give them products that wouldn't feel so artificial or heavy.